Be ready to say “Yes” to concerned clients

 Clients need a trusted partner they can turn to for advice on how to protect their businesses, their employees, and themselves.

-Fill the gaps in your firm’s expertise
+Be ready to fill the gaps in your firm’s expertise

 In a fluctuating market, firms may find themselves considering matters outside of their core practice areas.
 Just as their current clients may be seeking advice in new and unexpected areas, potential clients might be as well.
-In addition, referrals from other firms could be on the rise.
+In addition, referrals from other firms is always an opportunity.

 Learn more about how you can say “Yes” to inquiries on new types of matters.
 Request a free trial of Practical Law today.